-USAID Family Planning Initiative Project
+Family Planning Initiative Project

 The project achieved this through the integration of family planning and sexual reproductive health services into primary health care and HIV services; strengthening youth-friendly services; increasing the capacity of community health agents; and supporting community mobilization, peer education, and faculty and staff training in pre-service institutions.

-Pathfinder trained close to 7,500 health providers, peer educators, faculty, traditional birth attendants, staff at pre-service institutes, and community health agents.
-This led to more than 800,000 individuals reached through family planning/sexual and reproductive health/HIV community health activities since the beginning of the project.
+Pathfinder trained nearly 7,500 health providers, peer educators, faculty, traditional birth attendants, staff at pre-service institutes, and community health agents.
+This led to more than 800,000 individuals reached through family planning, sexual and reproductive health, and HIV community health activities since the beginning of the project.

-Pathfinder aims to to reduce violence against women (VAW) by establishing networks and building on government capacity and civil society responses.
-It aims to increase access to health, social, and legal services for women and girls.
+PAST PROJECT: Pathfinder reduced violence against women by establishing networks and building on government capacity and civil society responses.
+This project increased access to health, social, and legal services for women and girls.

 Pathfinder joins the global health community in celebrating World Contraception Day.
 Launched in 2007, World Contraception Day aims to raise awareness about the importance and availability of a full range of contraception, especially for young people.